eatyourpeas/checktick/docs/authentication-and-permissions.md

 The API mirrors the same rules using a DRF permission class and scoped querysets:

-- **Listing**: returns only the surveys the user can see (their own, any in orgs where they are ADMIN, plus surveys they are members of via SurveyMembership).
+- **Listing**: returns only the surveys the user can see (their own, any in orgs where they are ADMIN, any in teams they belong to, plus surveys they are members of via SurveyMembership).
 Anonymous users see an empty list.
 - **Retrieve**: allowed only if `can_view_survey` is true.
 - **Create**: authenticated users can create surveys.
 The creator becomes the owner.
-- **Update/Delete/Custom actions**: allowed only if `can_edit_survey` is true (CREATOR and EDITOR roles for survey members).
+- **Update/Delete/Custom actions**: allowed only if `can_edit_survey` is true (CREATOR and EDITOR roles for survey members, or team ADMIN/CREATOR).

 User management operations (adding/removing collaborators) require `can_manage_survey_users` permission, which is restricted to:

-- Organization surveys only (surveys with organization)
+- Organization or team surveys only (surveys with organization or team)
-- Survey CREATORs, organization ADMINs, and survey owners
+- Survey CREATORs, organization ADMINs, team ADMINs, and survey owners
-- **Individual users (surveys without organization) will receive 403 Forbidden when attempting to manage memberships**
+- **Individual users (surveys without organization or team) will receive 403 Forbidden when attempting to manage memberships**

 Error behavior: